Home

 Carbonate concretion in the Upper Devonian Rhinestreet Shale, Lake Erie shoreline near Sturgeon Point Marina, Hamburg, N.Y.
 Conctretionary horizons are easily identified by borehole image logs.

-We bring over 74 years of industry experience to our clients.
-We are dedicated to providing comprehensive borehole image log analysis and interpretation that is tailored to our client's specific requirements.
+With over 78 years of industry experience, we are dedicated to providing comprehensive borehole image log analysis and interpretation tailored to our clients' specific requirements.

 Borehole Image Specialists